 Farming partnership disputes can be complex and expert legal advice is needed so you understand what options are available to you.

 Disputes or misunderstandings between co-owners can be caused by disagreements as to how the property is owned, whether property should be sold or when a property may be sold.
 It may be that you wish to bring a Trusts of Land and Appointment of Trustees Act 1996 (TOLATA) claim.

 Whatever your dispute over property ownership, it is important to obtain professional legal advice to reach an agreement that works for both parties.

 We pride ourselves on providing clear legal advice focused on the issues you want to resolve.

 We are transparent in our costs and will give you a bespoke cost estimate at the start and keep you updated as the case proceeds.

 We have extensive experience in advising on a wide range of property disputes that may be affecting you and your family and will aim to resolve these via alternative dispute resolution (ADR), where appropriate.

 Our expert residential property litigation solicitors will provide you with clear and practical advice.
 Contact us to chat with one of our lawyers.

-We have property dispute lawyers across Dorset and Somerset.
-Our offices are based in Bridport, Dorchester, Sherborne, Taunton, Wellington and Yeovil.
+We have property dispute lawyers across Dorset, Devon and Somerset.
+Our offices are based in Bridport, Exeter, Poundbury, Sherborne, Taunton, Wellington and Yeovil.
 However, we can help you no matter your location in England, carrying out your work by post, phone or email.